delta94/brandonskerritt.github.io/_posts/2018-02-20-maths-behind-google.md

 ```

+Transcription: A graph with nodes (boxes) in it with lines connecting boxes to eachother.
+The lines have a direction (arrow) on them.
+The first box, BBC points to 2 boxes which are UNIVERSITY and NETFLIX.
+The UNIVERSITY box does not point to anything however the NETFLIX box points to 3 boxes labelled YOUTUBE, GOOGLE, INSTAGRAM.
+These 3 boxes do not point to anything.

 Something important to note is that it's entirely possible for a child to be a parent of it's parent, like so:

 ```